yandex-cloud/docs/en/managed-postgresql/operations/connect.md

 {% include [cluster-connect-note](../../_includes/mdb/mpg/cluster-connect-note.md) %}

-{% note info %}
+{% note warning %}

-If your cluster has public access configured for certain hosts only, an [automatic master switch](../concepts/replication.md#replication-auto) may make the master inaccessible over the internet.
+If only some of a cluster's hosts have public access configured, [automatically changing the master](../concepts/replication.md#replication-auto) may result in the master not being accessible from the internet.

 {% endnote %}